 Molecular Dynamics (MD) is a field of research in which a computer simulates the physical movements of atoms and molecules.
 Molecular dynamics relies heavily on computational power.
+With accelerated computing, researchers can virtually model millions of molecules at a time, reducing costs and speeding time to solution.
 The details of the simulation have to be chosen carefully so that the calculation can finish within a reasonable time period while still being long enough for the results to be useful.
 In order for the conclusions to be statistically valid, the simulated time span should match the kinetics of the natural process.
 For example, you can’t draw conclusions about how humans walk by looking at only one step.
 For many applications of Molecular Dynamics, several CPU-days or even CPU-years are needed to process the simulations.
 Programs that run algorithms in a parallel manner allow the computations to be distributed among CPUs, allowing for more complicated, time consuming simulations.

 However, a system with multiple CPUs running parallel algorithms is not the most powerful way to compute molecular dynamics simulations.
-GPUs are much faster at processing parallel tasks and thus would be a better option for a molecular dynamics system.
+GPUs such as NVIDIA® A100 Tensor Core GPUs are much faster at processing parallel tasks and thus would be a better option for a molecular dynamics system.
 The One Stop Systems GPU Accelerators can accommodate anywhere from one to 16 high end GPUs that can be accessed by up to four systems.
 With this much compute power, simulations can be much longer without taking unreasonable amounts of time; in fact, this much power might allow for simulations that previously would not have been possible.

 Here are some molecular dynamics applications that can be sped up by using GPUs: